 JEREMY CHAN-HAO WANG, BASc, EIT

-Jeremy is an aerospace engineer, organizational leader, and entrepreneur with a knack for tech start-ups.
-Combining engineering, leadership, and business skills, Jeremy’s realm is building tight-knit teams that deliver outstanding solutions under short timelines, limited resources, and uncertainty.
-Since 2014, he has worked on 20+ aviation and space projects, led multiple start-ups and departments, generated $42M in new revenues and funding while increasing valuations by 7.5 to 10x, and he and his teams have been recognized with some 40 Canadian and global awards for technical, business, and leadership excellence.
+Jeremy is an aerospace engineer and organizational leader with a knack for tech start-ups.
+Combining technical, business, and soft skills, Jeremy’s experience spans founding, scaling, and operating organizations with up to 100 staff and P&L in the millions.
+Since 2014, he has worked on some 20 aviation and space programs, grown revenues and funding by more than $40M across multiple start-ups and departments, increased valuations by 2 to 3x, and he and his teams have been recognized with some 40 Canadian and global awards.